mongodb-js/dataset-generator/README.md

 ### Command line

-You can also use mongodb-datasets in cli.
+You can also use mongodb-dataset-generator in cli.
 Examples:

-    $ mongodb-datasets schema.json -n 10 -o dump.out
+    $ mongodb-dataset-generator schema.json -n 10 -o dump.out
-    $ cat schema.json | mongodb-datasets -n 10 -o -
+    $ cat schema.json | mongodb-dataset-generator -n 10 -o -

 ```
 Options: